pycoder01/Greedy-Dungeon-Treasure-Hunter/README.markdown

 * Test on Windows.
 * Test over a remote SSH connection.
 (May be slow due to the map scrolling.)
-* Report events such as attacks, damage, picking up items, etc.
 * Display the player's stats such as hit points and strength.
 * Display the player's inventory.
 * Add stairs to go to the next level.